nof20/windows-builder/README.md

   args: [ '--command', '<command goes here>' ]
 ```

 The VM is configured by the builder and then deleted automatically at the end of the build.
+Command is executed by `cmd.exe`; in most cases it will be a build script.

 To use an existing Windows server instead, also provide the hostname, username and password: